 - It can call upon straight ally students to more actively and openly support their LGBTQ peers.

 - It can increase the success and well-being of LGBTQ students at school.
 Research shows that LGBTQ students in a school with a GSA feel safer, experience less slurs, and have better attendance than students in schools without one.

 - It can teach students about their rights.
 It is a federal right of students to start a GSA at their school, regardless of whether the school supports or even tries to stop it.

 If you are a student or teacher of an Eastside school who wants to create a Gay Straight Alliance for your school—or enhance an existing one—here are some helpful resources:

 - GLSEN (Gay, Lesbian, Straight Education Network), a leading safe schools organization with numerous state chapters, including one in Washington, provides a Jump Start Guide and other GSA Tools.

 - The American Civil Liberties Union (ACLU) provides instructions and video on how to start a GSA.
 You can also contact them for further instruction and support: if you feel the issue is more urgent, they encourage you to call them at (212) 549-2673.
 All your communication with them is kept private and confidential, even if you are minor: they will not notify your parents, school, or anyone else without your permission.

 - Frameline, a nonprofit media arts organization that produces the San Francisco International LGBT Film Festival, has a Youth in Motion program that empowers LGBTQ youth by sending life changing films from past Festivals, complete with curricula and action guides, to K-12 GSAs for free.

 - The Gay Straight Alliance Network is a youth-driven organization that empowers students to create safer schools.
-Its website extensively covers GSA topics for students and also provides guidelines for advisors and adult allies on how they can help start and sustain a GSA at their school.
+Its website contains a wealth of information on how to start and maintain as GSA as well as many other related topics, and includes a handbook for GSA advisors.